Inconstant Moon: "Death by Ecstasy"

 First appearance: Galaxy Science Fiction, January 1969 (as "The Organleggers").
 A Known Space story, first of "Gil the Arm" line.

 Asteroid miner Owen Jennison is found dead in an apartment on Earth, apparently of suicide: He was a wirehead, directly stimulating the pleasure center of the brain, and starved.

 Gil Hamilton, an operative of the United Nations Police (and friend of Owen's) must solve what appears to be a classic locked room mystery: he does not believe that Owen was the type to turn wirehead or commit suicide, so the death must have been planned by somebody else.

 His investigations lead him to people associated with organlegging – the illicit handling and sale of spare body-parts.
 Eventually, Gil is captured by the organlegging gang, until, under threat of being harvested alive for his organs, his "third arm" - a psychologically limited form of psychokinesis – allows him to kill his captor in spite of being completely bound.

 The title, a play on the tradition of murder mysteries, is a reference to the story's investigators speculating about the experience of being electrocuted through the pleasure centre of the brain:

 "Death by Ecstasy" was adapted as a graphic novel by Bill Spangler, Terry Tidwell, and Steve Stiles in 1991.

 The story is part of the “Known Space” series, where the political and cultural differences between Earth humans and those of the asteroid belt are an important recurring theme.
 It is one of a group of Known Space stories in which Niven speculates on the effect on human culture of simple universal organ transplants:

 Additional story synopses (Gollancz hardback edition)

-The original 1973 Gollancz hardback edition (ISBN 0-575-01586-1) included five stories that were omitted in the Sphere paperback edition:
+The original 1973 Gollancz hardback edition (ISBN 0-575-01586-1) included five stories that were omitted from the Sphere paperback edition: